About

 • Actionable Interpretability

-• LLM Alignment
+• AI Safety/LLM Alignment

 During my undergraduate and graduate studies, I also led the UdeM AI undergraduate club to participate in many networking and conference events as well as participated in many volunteering initiatives.
 Outside of research, I am a big fan of racket sports.